hummelstrand/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/ab-playback.md

 :::

 _AB Playback_ is a common technique for clip playback.
 The aim is to be able to play multiple clips back to back, alternating which player is used for each clip.
-At first glance it sounds simple to handle, but it quickly becomes complicated when we consider the need to allow users to run adlibs and that the system needs to seamlessly update pre-programmed clips when this happens.
+At first glance it sounds simple to handle, but it quickly becomes complicated when we consider the need to allow users to run AdLibs and that the system needs to seamlessly update pre-programmed clips when this happens.

 To avoid this problem, we take an approach of labelling pieces as needing an AB assignment and leaving timeline objects to have some unresolved values during the ingest blueprint operations, and we perform the AB resolving when building the timeline for playout.